 Only Cats and Dogs are considered Pets

-Now, let’s have a closer look at those more "common" pets – cats and dogs.
+Now, let us have a closer look at the more "common" pets.
 As long as your "lounge leopard" stays inside, very few communities have objections.
 Some may restrict the number of kittens to two; some communities don't care at all about the number of house cats you have.
 We know one case where the owner had 30 cats!
 Wow!

-But some communities are very strict: 1 cat or one dog and that is it.
-Period!
-Well, when you keep your cats inside nobody will notice you may think.
-They do not bark, and they do not interfere with the neighbor's lawn.
+Some communities are very strict: 1 cat and/or one dog and that is it.
+Well, when you keep your cats inside nobody will notice - you may think.
+At least they do not bark, and they do not interfere with the neighbor's lawn like a dog.
 But that is a decision every pet owner has to make for himself.
-An "undercover cat" may be an option, but if caught in action the cat has to go.
-If it says so in the Rules and Regulations, the Homeowners Association can and will demand that you remove the animal.
-Some people sell their home and go someplace else.
-It may be another option.
+An "undercover cat" may be an option, but if caught in action, the cat must go.
+If it says so in the Rules and Regulations, the Homeowners Association must and will demand that you show "tiger" the way out.

-Some "pet - unfriendly" communities don't like dogs at all.
-They strictly prohibit all dogs, no matter what size, breed or weight.
+Some "pet - unfriendly" communities don't like dogs and cats at all.
+They strictly prohibit all pets, no matter what.
 Can they do that?
 Yes, they can.
-If it the “Rules and Regulations” state that there is no room for negotiations about the pet at all, there is no room.
+If the “Rules and Regulations” state that there is no room for negotiations about the pets at all, there is no room.
 Florida law says that the landlord (or association) can decide if he (it) wants to accept a pet or if not.
-That is not even discrimination.
-You can look for another community if you don't like that.
+That is not considered "discrimination" at all, because you can look for another community if you don't like that.
 It is as simple as that.

-However, those very strict communities are more or less an exception.
-Many communities limit the number of dogs to two animals; some communities impose weight restrictions.
-20 or 35 lbs is a typical threshold for a dog.
-Pet-friendly communities that are allowing dogs up to 100 lbs in weight are rarer, over 100 lbs are very rare.
+However, those strict communities are an exception.
+Many communities limit the number of dogs to two animals, some communities impose weight restrictions.
+20 or 35 lbs. is a typical threshold for a dog or even less.
+Other communities have breed restrictions, like no Pit Bulls or no Doberman.
+Other communities have a mixture of all those restrictions.

 If you want to rent a place with your pets, you will have a hard time finding a home at all.
 Many communities discriminate between homeowners and renters with pets.
 Homeowners can have pets; tenants can not have pets, even if the landlord would permit it.
-It doesn't matter if your dog is big, small, light or heavy.
-Or sometimes it says “no dog (or pet) at all.
+It doesn't matter if your dog is big, small, light, or heavy.
+It says, "no dogs (or pets) at all for tenants."
 Is that mean?
-Sort of, but in many "rules and regulations” that is like carved in stone and Florida Law even supports it.
-As has been mentioned, Homeowners Associations are powerful in Florida.
-Therefore, the money you are spending for an attorney in such a case is probably useless.
+Sort of, but you will find it in many "rules and regulations."
+That is like carved in stone, and Florida Law even supports it.
+Homeowners Associations are powerful in Florida; therefore, the money you are spending for an attorney to have those rules changed is probably not well spent.